Frequently Asked Questions

 Doesn't this project promote the usage of unsupported operating systems?

-No. Nobody tells you to use an operating system without support.
-Fundamentally though, we believe in choice of operating system.
-The Windows 7 system (released in October 2009) is the last version of Windows that supports the use of the skeumorphic Aero Glass user interface.
-However, many people don't like the new oversimplified user interfaces and prefer to use the old one.
-We believe that the people who bear the relevant risks have the right to use whatever software or operating system they want, and in fact, some people will use these older systems, whether Microsoft wants to or not.
+No. Nobody here tells or will tell you to use an unsupported operating system.
+Fundamentally, we believe in the choice of operating systems.
+The Windows 7 system (released in October 2009) is the last version of Windows that supports the use of the classic user interface.
+However, many people prefer the older styles over simplified modern designs.
+We believe that people who accept the relevant risks have the right to use whatever software they want.
 This project is specifically aimed at making the Windows Update website usable again for Windows XP and earlier.
-This project assumes no responsibility for security issues arising from the use of an unsupported version of Windows.
+This project assumes no responsibility for security issues arising from the use of unsupported Windows versions.

 Are we rivals with Legacy Update?